fisher-n/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An analysis of Kickstarter campgains

-Preforming analysis on Kickstarter data to uncover trends
+Preforming analysis on Kickstarter data to uncover trends in theater productions